Sacramento mayor says ‘no imminent threat’ to capital city if Oroville spillway fails

 West Sacramento Mayor Christopher Cabaldon said at 7:10 p.m., “There remains no imminent threat to our city from the Oroville Dam situation, and we are not contemplating any evacuation order.
 The expanse between us and the dam is broad and flat, enough to dissipate floodwaters in nearly all failure scenarios.”

-Some of those being evacuated in Sutter and Yuba counties said are planning to stay in Sacramento hotels to stay for the night.
+Some of those being evacuated in Sutter and Yuba counties said they are planning to stay in Sacramento hotels for the night.

 Residents are reserving hotel rooms along Highway 99 and Interstate 5 near the Sacramento International Airport.
 The Homewood Suites by Hilton started getting calls around 6 p.m., said front desk agent Gao Hang.
 Twenty reservations were made within the hour in back-to-back phone calls.